L-O-V-E Chords | Nat King Cole Guitar Lesson

 Love was made for me and you.

-The chords for L-O-V-E are much simpler than they look above with chords and lyrics.
+The chords for L-O-V-E are much simpler than they might seem when paired with lyrics.

 | Gmaj7 | Gmaj7 | Am7 | Am7 |